hcopp/footballcs4641/README.md

 Goal: To model the number of yards that will be gained in an NFL play based on the situation.
 Disclaimer: For simplicity, we will not be including field goals, and for punts, we will model the number of yards gained after the ball is recieved.

-### Methods
+### Dataset
-Outline of dataset we are planning on utilizing & techniques we intend to apply
-For our project, we plan on using a [play by play dataset](https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016) from recent years.
-The dataset contains roughly 100 columns of data, with varying importance.
+For our project, we plan on using a [play by play dataset](https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016) of NFL plays from recent years.
+The dataset contains roughly 100 columns of data of varying levels of importance.

+### Unsupervised Approaches
+For our unsupervised approach, we plan on running GMM.
+Ideally we will find clusters for gaining and not gaining yards.
+We will also probably have to do some dimensionality reduction.

+### Supervised Approaches
 We plan on applying a Neural Net, Decision Tree/Random Forest, and Linear Regression techniques.
 We also plan on using PCA for dimensionality reduction as well.
-From our dataset, we will select a training set and the rest will be used for testing.
+From there, we will compare the performance of the six approaches and pick the best one.
+We will select a portion of the data as a training set and the rest will be used for testing.

 ### Results
 We would like to predict the amount of yard gain/loss based on a play's stats.